-Each week during the spring semester, the Texas State Student Health Center (SHC) is selecting a random sample of faculty, staff and students for free, confidential COVID-19 testing.
+Each week during the semester, the Texas State Student Health Center (SHC) is selecting a random sample of faculty, staff and students for free, confidential COVID-19 testing.
 It is important that those selected complete testing.
 Results of testing will inform university decisions and guide planning.

 Minors and students who have already tested positive for COVID-19 are not eligible to participate in the sample.

 Free COVID-19 testing options are also available near our campuses.
 In San Marcos, free testing sites are located at the San Marcos Public Library and the San Marcos Consolidated Independent School District (CISD) Office next to Goodnight Middle School.
 For those in Round Rock, free testing sites are located at the Georgetown Public Library and 2008 Enterprise Drive.
 To schedule testing at these sites, click Curative COVID-19 Testing.
 For more additional testing site information, click on one of the following testing websites: